-CDR's Role and Governance
+CDR's Roles and Governance

 The Commission currently consists of 12 members, 9 who are RDNs or RDs, 1 of whom is a newly credentialed practitioner, 1 NDTR or DTR and 1 public representative.
 Credentialed practitioners elect Commission members for three-year terms, including an elected DTR.
 A Board-Certified Specialist and Advanced Practice in Clinical Nutrition representative was also included on CDR since the implementation of the specialist certification programs.
 A public representative and a newly credentialed practitioner are appointed.
 The Chair and Vice-Chair are elected by the Commission for a one-year term June 1 - May 31.